DLorenzoLaguno17/TDD/docs/README.md

 ### The relation of the TDD with the GDD
 The GDD is the soul of a videogame, it is equivalent to the "Bible" of a television series.
 This document will be used as the base for the development of the game.
 It contains a summary of The TDD is a specification for all the technical aspects of the features which are defined in the Game Design Document (GDD).

-So, we could say as [Laura Deng](http://lauradeng.com/eng/?p=187) tells us in her website that *a GDD is derived from the game concept and is a functional description of the game from the user’s point of view, while a TDD is an architectural description of the game from the implementer’s point of view.*
+So, we could say as [Laura Deng](http://lauradeng.com/eng/?p=187) tells us in her website that *"while a GDD is derived from the game concept and is a functional description of the game from the user’s point of view, while a TDD is an architectural description of the game from the implementer’s point of view.*

 ## Sections of a Technical Design Document
 The information contained in a TDD can vary depending on the company or the game.
 Nevertheless there are sections which are more usual than others, so we will divide them in what I have called core sections and optional sections.

 ### Core sections

 * List of all features.
 * Choice of Game engine.
 * High level diagrams.